ketanchoyal/custom_radio_grouped_button/README.md

 Custom Flutter widgets that makes Checkbox and Radio Buttons much cleaner and easier

-## Breaking Changes:
-  From Version 1.0.2

-    buttonColor is now unSelectedColor

 ## Installing

 Add the following to your `pubspec.yaml` file: